ICU resources for COVID-19, vitamin D and the immune system

 , concerning nutritional supplements - especially vitamin D and boron -

-for all adults and some children ASAP, so their immune system will not
+for all adults and some children ASAP, to reduce or eliminate the

 If everyone in the